-Known as the transition, intervention and liaison (TIL) veterans' mental health service, the following providers have been appointed to deliver it under a three year contract:
+On 1 April 2017, NHS England launched the transition, intervention and liaison (TIL) mental health service for armed forces personnel approaching discharge and veterans.

+The following providers have been appointed to deliver this service under a three year contract:

 - Avon and Wiltshire Mental Health Partnership NHS Trust (covering Buckinghamshire, Oxfordshire, Berkshire, Hampshire, Isle of Wight and the South West of England) - Camden and Islington NHS Foundation Trust (covering South East of England and London) - Coventry and Warwickshire Partnership NHS Trust (covering the Midlands and East of England) - Northumberland, Tyne and Wear NHS Foundation Trust (covering the North of England).